SGerk5015/SGerk5015.github.io/README.md

  Orientaion Leader May 2024 - Present

--   Help new students get accusomted to life at Florida Poly.
+-   Help students new to the university get accustomed to the university.
+Assist in campus events with new and current students.

   Lifeguard June 2021 - August 2022